-Tucked into the sunny bench between the Purcell and Selkirk mountain ranges, the Creston Valley is a perfect retreat for outdoor adventurers, foodies, creative souls, and anyone in need of a wholesome home-away-from-home experience.
+Tucked into the sunny bench between the Purcell and Selkirk mountain ranges and just below Kootenay Lake, the Creston Valley is a perfect retreat for outdoor adventurers, foodies, creative souls, and anyone in need of a wholesome home-away-from-home experience.

 For some local flavour the “Orchards Galore Super Side Trip” is just east of Creston on Hwy 3.